Dido (singer): Other work

 In addition to her solo work, Dido has co-written and provided vocals for tracks with Faithless, including "One Step Too Far"—which was released in the UK as a limited edition single, where it debuted at number six—and "No Roots", the title track of the fourth Faithless album.
 Rollo—Dido's brother—co-writes and co-produces much of Dido's solo material, including many tracks on No Angel, Life for Rent and Safe Trip Home.

 She provided guest vocals for each of the six studio albums by Faithless, from 1996's Reverence to 2010s The Dance.
 Dido worked with her brother on a CD to accompany the children's book he wrote with Jason White, Safe from Harm; the CD is also titled Safe from Harm and the artist is listed as "Dusted".
-She co-wrote Britney Spears's worldwide number one hit "I'm Not a Girl, Not Yet a Woman", soundtrack feature track to Spears's first major film debut, and co-wrote the song "Never Ending" on Rihanna's 2016 album Anti.
-Dido's song "Thank You" was also sampled by Rihanna for "Never Ending".
+She co-wrote Britney Spears's worldwide number one hit "I'm Not a Girl, Not Yet a Woman", and co-wrote the song "Never Ending" on Rihanna's 2016 album Anti, which also samples Dido's "Thank You".

-Dido has provided guest vocals to tracks by other artists including "Feels Like Fire" for Carlos Santana's 2002 album, Shaman, and a duet with Rufus Wainwright entitled "I Eat Dinner (When the Hunger's Gone)" for the Bridget Jones: The Edge of Reason film soundtrack.
-A sample of the Dido track "Do You Have a Little Time" is used on the song "Don't You Trust Me?" by Tupac, on the album "Loyal to the Game", which was almost entirely produced by Eminem in 2004.
+Dido has provided guest vocals for songs by other artists including "Feels Like Fire" for Carlos Santana's 2002 album, Shaman, and a duet with Rufus Wainwright entitled "I Eat Dinner (When the Hunger's Gone)" for the Bridget Jones: The Edge of Reason soundtrack.
+A sample of the Dido track "Do You Have a Little Time" is used on the song "Don't You Trust Me?" by Tupac, on the posthumous album Loyal to the Game, which was almost entirely produced by Eminem in 2004.

 Dido joined Annie Lennox and 21 other female artists to raise awareness of the issue of mother-to-child transmission of HIV to unborn children in Africa.
 The collaborative single "Sing" was released on World Aids Day on 1 December 2007, in conjunction with Lennox's appearance at the Nelson Mandela 46664 concert in South Africa.

 Personal life

 After releasing No Angel in 1999, and after much time spent promoting the album, Dido broke up with her fiancé, entertainment lawyer Bob Page, after a twelve-year relationship.

-Dido then married author Rohan Gavin in 2010.
+Dido married author Rohan Gavin in 2010.
 They have one son, who was born in July 2011.

 Dido says she is a "diehard" lifelong supporter of Premier League football club Arsenal.

 She holds dual British-Irish citizenship by virtue of having an Irish father.